Mobile VNC solves your remote control and maintenance challenges.

 MobileVNC is a minimal footprint native C++ based VNC server and library software for Windows, Windows Mobile, WinCE, Windows CE and Windows embedded compact operating system.
 In combination with any VNC viewer software, such as the RealVNC viewer or the RealVNC Android Viewer App it is possible to remote control every Microsoft based operating system.
 The screenshot below shows how to control Windows 7 with MobileVNC Server Software and RealVNC Android Viewer App on a Samsung Nexus smartphone:

 A VNC (Virtual Network Client) client server software provides a reliable and convenient way to access remote servers and workstations over a network.
 VNC als well as Microsoft’s Remote Desktop Connection implement such graphical desktop sharing system which are used since several decades for remote controlling hosts.
 Desktop sharing systems are specifically useful for remote management of servers or embedded computers, control systems, which do not have a graphic output device, or are hard to reach physically.
-The RFB protocol, which is used in VNC client and servers transmitts input, through a keyboard or a pointing device, as well as the visual output over a TCP/IP connection, in order to control the remote host.
+The RFB protocol, which is used in VNC client and servers transmitts input, through a keyboard or a mouse, as well as the visual output over a TCP/IP connection, in order to remotely control a host.

 High, network bandwidth and latency allows the fluid and fast remote control of network devices through VNC or Microsoft’s Remote Desktop Connection Services without major performance issues.
 Often the user is not aware that the desktop actually working on is a shared desktop that runs in a network.

 Many different embedded thin clients terminals (such as the HP t5000 series, Dell Wyse Winterm, Jack PCs, DT Research DT366 TABLET) run on Windows CE as an operating system and can be controlled with this MobileVNC Windows CE and Windows Embedded Compact VNC product.